 Cult brand The Inkey List pairs 2% tranexamic acid with 2% vitamin C and 2% of antioxidant-rich acai berry for a brightening concoction that works during the night to lighten dark spots.

-The Inkey List Tranexamic Acid Night Treatment at Cult Beauty, £14.99
+Shop The Inkey List Tranexamic Acid Serum at Cult Beauty, £16

-Slightly less potent in strength, this serum combines 1.8% tranexamic acid with 5% niacinamide to help reduce redness and 5% of the exfoliator hepes.
-It helps reduce the appearance of post-acne scars.
+Slightly less potent in strength, this serum combines 1.8% tranexamic acid with 5% niacinamide to help reduce redness and the appearance of post-acne scars.

 A blend of glycolic acid, lactic acid and tranexamic acid, Murad’s peel evens skin tone overnight.
 Peels work similarly to liquid exfoliators and are a great avenue for those who don’t really use overnight masks.